Previous dayApril 19, 2026Next day

 5.8 km---✓ ReviewedUSGS →

-April 19, 2026 brought a magnitude 2.2 earthquake 16 km SSE of Silver Springs, Nevada, logged at 20:24 UTC.
-It arrived roughly 6 hours after a larger magnitude 4.7 mainshock in the same 20 km area, placing it within the typical aftershock window.
+On April 19, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 16 km SSE of Silver Springs, Nevada at 20:24 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 4.7 earthquake that occurred about 6 hours earlier.
 At a depth of 5.8 km, the event was shallow crustal.
-The epicenter is at 39.288°, -119.115°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 39.288°N, -119.115°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19